2023 EmployAbility Program

 Pre-EmployAbility Weekend

-This is a weekend to assess students in regard to their skills related to employment.
-Participation in this portion is mandatory for all students who will attend the 2023 Summer EmployAbility Program.
+The Pre-EmployAbility program is a weekend to assess students in regard to their skills related to employment.
+Participation in this portion is mandatory for all students who will attend the 2024 Summer EmployAbility Program.
+The dates for this program are Friday, April 5 with an arrival time of 4 pm through Saturday, April 6 with a student pick-up time of 4 pm.

-The end result of the Pre-EmployAbility weekend will be a report highlighting the students’ abilities, strengths and areas of need as they relate to the competencies of employment.
+The result of the pre-EmployAbility weekend will be a report highlighting the students’ abilities, strengths and areas of need as they relate to the competencies of employment, Orientation and Mobility (O&M) and Independent Living Skills (ILS).
 The report will help guide staff in determining whether a student will work in the community or onsite at WCBVI.

 Summer EmployAbility Program